-Pryor and Bright (2011) have repeatedly adumbrated some of the key aspects of careers that are not adequately captured by traditional models.
-They can be summarised as: complexity, change, connection, and chance.
+Pryor and Bright (2011) have repeatedly adumbrated some of the key aspects of careers that are not adequately captured by traditional They can be summarised as: models. complexity, change, connection, and chance.
 Systems can become so complex that there are simply too many ways in which the component parts can interact to be able to calculate their combined effects and, hence, predict system outcomes.
 Inevitably, this creates uncertainty and is experienced as chance events.

 Parsons (1909), in his seminal work, Choosing a Vocation, recognized chance events in career development: "boys generally drift into some line of work by chance, proximity, or uniformed selection" (p.4).
 However, chance events were largely ignored in subsequent theorizing or evidenced as the product of poor planning processes.
 Crites (1969) remarked dismissively that "the accident theory of vocational choice is largely a popular theory: it is the layman's explanation of how he entered his occupation" (p.79).
 However, Super (1957) perhaps provides the best illustration of the positivist view that chance events were mere errors of planning.
-He devotes only several paragraphs in his textbook to chance events, dismissing them out of hand: "given sufficient knowledge, there is no such thing as chance" (Super, 1957, p.278) and
+He devotes only several paragraphs in his textbook to chance events, dismissing them out of hand: "given sufficient story of Harley Windsor, the first indigenous also its weakness.
+In particular, as Holland knowledge, there is no such thing as chance" (Super, 1957, p.278) and

 Being hit by a car or having a brick fall on one's head from the roof of a building does appear to be chance factors in the true sense of the word.
-But even these contingencies can be predicted, in the sense that their incidence in the

-Career general population and in certain classes of t even population are known (Super, 1957, p.
+But even these contingencies can be predicted, in the sense that their incidence in the general population and in certain classes of population are known (Super, 1957, p.
 277).